First Responder Training Facility for the Washoe County Sheriff's Office in Nevada

 When the Washoe County Sheriff’s office, which is located in Nevada, contacted Falcon Structures, they wanted to add a structure to their city grid that could simulate emergencies in office, hotel, apartment, or residential settings.

 We count on emergency responders to jump head-first into dangerous situations, but how do they gain the experience to do so without endangering themselves?
 Training facilities that mimic urban streets and buildings - called city grids - are a key part of the answer.
-By creating realistic but controlled conditions, these city grid facilities prepare fire fighters and police officers for real-world emergencies.
+By creating realistic but controlled conditions, modified shipping container facilities prepare fire fighters and police officers for real-world emergencies.

 Key Challenges: Versatility and Budget